shantipriyap/SiloNLP_WAT2022/README.md

 # WAT2022

-The repository contains the code/data for Workshop on Asian Translation (WAT2022).
+The repository contains the code/data of team "Silo AI's" participation at the Workshop on Asian Translation (WAT2022) for the below tasks.
+* English->Hindi Multimodal Translation
+* English->Malayalam Multimodal Translation
+* English->Bengali Multimodal Translation

+## Assumption
+The object tags were already extracted using Faster-RCNN and added to the repository for multimodal machine translation (MMT).

+## Abbreviations Used
+* Hindi Visual Genome -- HVG
+* Malayalam Visual Genome -- MVG
+* Bengali Visual Genome -- BVG
+* English -- EN
+* Hindi -- HI
+* Malayalam -- ML
+* Bengali -- BN

 ## Environment Details